kamwoods/splendir/README.md

 Features:
 - Dynamically loaded live scrollable views of directories
-- Multithreaded processing
+- Multi-threaded processing
-- Calculates SHA256 and MD5 hashes on request
+- SHA256 and MD5 hash calculations on request
-- Hidden file and symlink handling on request
+- Hidden file and symlink traversal on request
-- Exports tree structures as ASCII text files
+- Export of tree structures as ASCII text files
-- Exports directory listings as CSV files
+- Export of directory listings as CSV files

 Splendir is built in [Rust](https://rust-lang.org/) and implements a GUI in [iced](https://iced.rs/).
-It is WIP, and some features may be subject to change.
+Multi-threading for hash calculations is handled by [rayon](https://github.com/rayon-rs/rayon).

+Splendir releases should be "feature complete" for the publicly described features, even in the current alpha releases.
+Splendir is a WIP, and the main branch of this repo may include untested development code that is subject to change.

 ### Install